fullstackserverless/fullstackserverless.github.io/docs/notif00.md

+---
+id: notif-00
-# Push Notification with Amplify
+title: Push Notification with Amplify
+sidebar_label: Push Notification
+---
 Push notifications play an essential role in any Application.
 It can considerably increase the user engagement, and it might be an asked feature from the end-user.

 ![Push Notifications](/img/notification/00.png)

 Setting up a push notification from scratch can be a bit challenging.
 Fortunately, the Amplify provides the push notification services and SDK for our apps.
 In this tutorial, we learn how to integrate our app with this service.